easegress-io/easegress/README.md

 2021-05-17T16:45:44.236+08:00	INFO	cluster/member.go:138	store knownMembers  : eg-default-name(689e371e88f78b6a)=http://localhost:2380
 ```

-The default target of Makefile is to compile two binary into the directory `bin/`. `bin/easegateway-server` is the server-side binary, `bin/egctl` is the client-side binary.
+The default target of Makefile is to compile two binary into the directory `bin/`. `bin/easegress-server` is the server-side binary, `bin/egctl` is the client-side binary.
 We could add it to the `$PATH` for simplifying the following commands.

-We could run `easegateway-server` without specifying any arguments, which launch itself by opening default ports 2379, 2380, 2381.
-Of course, we can change them in the config file or command arguments that are explained well in `easegateway-server --help`.
+We could run `easegress-server` without specifying any arguments, which launch itself by opening default ports 2379, 2380, 2381.
+Of course, we can change them in the config file or command arguments that are explained well in `easegress-server --help`.

 ```bash
 $ egctl member list